Creating a space where we can all join together to help spark the next stage of our communal journey

 Below is an interactive map of Jewish intentional communities, broadly defined, around the world.
 If you would like to add a community to the map, email firstname.lastname@example.org.

-Want to keep up with our Hakhel incubates and other Jewish intentional communities around the world?
-Be sure to follow our blog!
+Follow our blog to keep up with our Hakhel incubates and other Jewish intentional communities around the world.

 Special Recent Posts